xma711/notebook/software_engineering/SOLID_principles/README.md

 }
 ```

-i think another example is the ns2 simulator design.
+Another example is the ns2 simulator design.
 There is a base class that basically has a recv() method only,
 and all other classes simply inherit from this base class
 and have different implementations on the recv() function.